polterguy/magic/README.md

 ## Modules

 Magic was created to make it very easy to create small and medium sized backend APIs, and contains components for all problems related to backend development.
+For more information about Magic, please refer to its documentation below.

 * [Magic Cloud Documentation](https://docs.ainiro.io)